 At Eden, we will help guide you through the process whether you are self-funding or leasing through the Motability Scheme.

-At the most basic level, there are a range of accessories which are designed to make it safer and more comfortable for people with upper and lower body disabilities to access and drive a car.
+At the most basic level, there is a range of accessories which are designed to make it safer and more comfortable for people with upper and lower body disabilities to access and drive a car.
 The simplest is an automatic gearbox, which removes the need for a clutch pedal and means two hands can be kept on the steering wheel while driving.

 Automatic transmissions are increasing in popularity and are no longer less efficient than a manual gearbox.
-In fact, all electric and plug-in hybrid (PHEV) vehicles are ‘gearless’.
+In fact, all-electric and plug-in hybrid (PHEV) vehicles are ‘gearless’.
 This, together with the lower running costs and the ability to charge at home rather than face a filling station, means they are an excellent choice for drivers with disabilities.
 Our experts tell us that customers love cars such as the Vauxhall Grandland and Mokka with their higher seat level which makes access easier for the less agile driver.

 Whichever car you choose though, by far one of the most popular car adaptions for disabled drivers is a simple steering wheel knob which makes the process of manoeuvring in tight spaces easier for anyone with limited upper body strength and mobility.
 While these cost only a few pounds, they need to be applied carefully to avoid damaging delicate trim and possibly even heating elements.